Alexander Emelianenko: Martial arts training

 Emelianenko started martial arts training at a very early age: his older brother, Fedor, often had to babysit him, and since Fedor did not want to miss his Sambo practice, he took young Alexander with him.
 At first, Emelianenko only observed the older kids, but soon he started mimicking their movements.
 He started his formal Sambo training when he joined elementary school, training with Vladimir Mihailovich Voronov.

-Besides Sambo, Emelianenko practiced judo, wrestling and boxing and he also participated in other sports like basketball and football.
+Emelianenko would go on to practice Judo, Wrestling, and Boxing, and he also participated in other sports like Basketball and Football.
 At 16 years old, when he was in training school, his mother forbade him from training boxing but Emelianenko kept doing it in secret.

 Also at 16 years old, Emelianenko became a Russian Master of Sport in judo.

 In 1999, Emelianenko won the European Sambo championships.

 In 2003 he won the World Combat Sambo championships and repeated this feat in 2004 and 2006.

 In 2010, during 19–22 February, Emelianenko took part in the Russian Cup of Combat Sambo representing Saint Petersburg, winning the heavyweight tournament (his brother Fedor injured his hand during the tournament) and earning the right to represent Russia at the World Championships.

 Emelianenko participated in sambo at Sportaccord Combat Games 2010 in Beijing, where he won the silver medal in the +100 kg category.

 Emelianenko has famously said of his fighting prowess, "My punches are like electric trains, if I miss, my opponent would catch a cold."